 1) Always start with the most important information

-At giosg, we always start with the email address.
+At giosg, we try to collect the most valuable data for our sales team first.
+This includes qualifying data such as challenges or pain points tart with the email address.
 This ensures that our CRM is updated and we capture the lead immediately.

 Also using the absolute minimum of form fields in the first view means that you can then qualify and update your CRM in the following views.
 Lower the bar even further for by making some of the less crucial information optional.

 Using clickable buttons instead of making visitors type in their answers speeds up the process and makes the form look more accessible to your website visitors.

 Buttons enable your visitors to move forward to the next view by simply tapping or clicking on the options provided.
 This reduces the amount of typing required, makes the form mobile-friendly and the filling process quick.

 This is also important for your lead form accessibility - get a full checklist of dos and don'ts in our blog about optimising lead forms for accessibility.

 To stop potential leads from abandoning your forms halfway through, let them know where they are in their progress at all times.

 Here are some of the most common ways to convey form progression:

 - Show the step their on i.e “You are on step 2/5"